The best places to see in Varanasi: a travel guide

 One of my personal favourite places to see in Varanasi is the bazaar in the small back alleys behind Dashaswamedh ghat.
 Here you can find almost anything.
 From fresh fruits and vegetables to sarees and new teeth if you need them.

-A Varanasi walking tour along the best places to see in Varanasi
+A Varanasi walking tour

 In this post about the best places to see in Varanasi I only described my most favourite ghats and temples.
 You can either take a profesional walking tour or follow this self-guided Varanasi walking tour to visit the most important places to see in Varanasi.